Battle of Inchon: Planning

 MacArthur spent 45 minutes after the briefing explaining his reasons for choosing Incheon.
 He said that, because it was so heavily defended, the North Koreans would not expect an attack there, that victory at Incheon would avoid a brutal winter campaign, and that, by invading a northern strong point, UN forces could cut off KPA lines of supply and communication.
 Sherman and Collins returned to Washington, D.C., and reported back to Secretary of Defense Louis A. Johnson.
 The Joint Chiefs of Staff approved MacArthur's plan on 28 August.
 President Truman also provided his approval.

 The landing at Incheon was not the first large-scale amphibious operation since World War II.
 That distinction belonged to the United Nations landing that took place on 18 July 1950 at Pohang, South Korea.
 However, that operation was not made in KPA-held territory and was unopposed.

-Admiral Struble's Joint Task Force 7 consisted of Fast Carrier Task Force 77 for fighter cover, interdiction, and ground attack; Admiral Andrewes' Blockade and Covering Task Force 91; Rear Admiral George R. Henderson's Patrol and Reconnaissance Task Force 99; Captain Bernard L. Austin's Service Squadron 3, operating as Task Force 79; Admiral Doyle's invasion force, Attack Task Force 90; and the Military Sea Transportation Service, which was to bring in the United States Army's 7th Infantry Division on 18 September 1950.
+Admiral Arthur Dewey Struble's Joint Task Force 7 consisted of Fast Carrier Task Force 77 for fighter cover, interdiction, and ground attack; Royal Navy Admiral William Andrewes' Task Force 91 for blockade and covering force; Rear Admiral George R. Henderson's Task Force 99 for patrol and reconnaissance; Captain Bernard L. Austin's Service Squadron 3, operating Task Force 79 for logistics support; Admiral James H. Doyle's Invasion Force - Attack Task Force 90; and the Military Sea Transportation Service, which was to bring in the United States Army's 7th Infantry Division on 18 September 1950.

+Wolmi Do, states Robert Heinl, was the tactical key to Incheon.
+"Its peak commands the harbor and the city.
+General Smith's planners, recognizing Wolmi Do's importance, quickly concluded that the island - which must be captured first - should be taken with a separate landing on the morning tide, and that the main landings at Incheon proper could then proceed in the evening."